balajipatnam/angular/ssr/README.md

 # Angular 12+ Server-side rendering(SSR) with Angular Universal

 Angular Universal, a technology that renders Angular applications on the server.
+# Angular Server-side rendering(SSR) with Angular Universal

+Angular Universal, a technology that renders Angular applications on the server.

+In this post we will walk through Server-side rendering(SSR) with Angular Universal step by step.

 ## Installation